BurntSushi/blog/content/post/rust-error-handling.md

 `From::from`.
 This makes the `try!` macro a lot more powerful because it gives you automatic type conversion for free.
 This is also very similar to how the `?` operator works, which is defined slightly differently.
-Namely, `x?` desuragers to something like the following:
+Namely, `x?` desugarers to something like the following:

 {{< code-rust "questionmark-def" >}}
 match ::std::ops::Try::into_result(x) {